 It's never an easy task putting into words, the essence of who you are, and what you set out to achieve when working with clients.
-We don't do long lists of personal achievements or grades of routes climbed, instead the words below, and hopefully the few pictures on this site, maybe our social media too, will give you an insight into what we do, and how we go about it.
+We don't do long lists of personal achievements or grades of routes climbed, instead the words below, and hopefully the few pictures on this site and our social media, will give you an insight into what we do, and how we go about it.

 I've enjoyed a positive career to date, and have worked full-time professionally in the outdoor environment since 2001.
 I have a simple ethos, I aim to be good at what I do, on a small but professional scale.
 I oversee, and am present on all my courses/expeditions.
 I occasionally use freelance staff for aspects of my work, they are known to me, and have a proven track record of activity delivery.

 I enjoy being physically active, and believe this can provide many benefits, not least fitness, enjoyment, well being, adventure and skill development.

 I work close to home, yet regularly travel further afield, Scotland, Cumbria, North Wales, Yorkshire and the Peak District.

 In my career I’ve been fortunate enough to have collected a wealth of positive experiences, and some epics, in the UK and further afield.
 The sharing of personal and professional time with experienced peers, has had a significant influence on me.
 A common enthusiasm, dedication, sense of fun and adventure have ultimately gone a long way in shaping who I am today, what I have done, and yet still want to achieve.

 Importantly I’m active personally, whether it be a simple indoor boulder session, or a longer visit to the mountains, it’s what I enjoy and want to spend my time doing.